 The cost of seawater desalination is still significantly higher than traditional treatments for brackish groundwater and had been considered too expensive for widespread use in Florida.
 However, costs have come down as the technology has become more efficient.

-With the assistance of the South Florida Water Management District's Alternative Water Supply program, the number of desalination plants in South Florida has grown 46 percent over the past 5 years while the amount of desalination water produced by these plants has increased 94 percent during the same period.
+With the assistance of the South Florida Water Management District's Alternative Water Supply program, the number of desalination plants in South Florida has grown 73 percent since 2005 while the amount of desalination water produced by these plants has increased 124 percent during the same period.

 Please click on the following links for more information on desalination in South Florida: